MetalDetectorRocks/metal-detector-auth/README.md

 3. Install Docker CE

 4. Run `docker-compose up -d --no-recreate` from the root directory of the project.
-This starts a postgresql database that is needed locally to run the application.
+This starts a postgres database that is needed locally to run the application.

 5. Define the data source connection details in file `application.yml`:
     - `spring.datasource.username` (you have to use user `postgres`)
     - `spring.datasource.password` (password from `docker-compose.yml`)
-    - `spring.datasource.url` (`jdbc:postgresql://localhost:5432/metal-detector-auth`, the database name must match `POSTGRES_DB` of service `auth-db` from `docker-compose.yml` file)
+    - `spring.datasource.url` (`jdbc:postgresql://localhost:5432/metal-detector-auth`, the database name must match `POSTGRES_DB` of service `auth-db` from `docker-compose.yml`)

+6. Deposit the private key and public key of your generated rsa key pair.
-    - `security.private-key` (Private Key of KeyPair)
+    - `security.private-key`
-    - `security.public-key` (Public Key of KeyPair)
+    - `security.public-key`

 It is also possible to define all mentioned connection details and secrets as environment variables.
 In this case no variables in `application.yml` need to be changed.
 The names of the environment variables are already in the `application.yml` file.
 You can define the environment variables for example within a Run Configuration in IntelliJ (other IDEs have similar possibilities).

-<a name="start-application"></a>
+In local setup it is also possible to simply define empty environment variables with name `PRIVATE_KEY` and `PUBLIC_KEY`.
+The key pair is then generated automatically when the application is started.

+## 4 Generate Key Pair

+🤷‍♂️

-## 4 Start the application
+## 5 Start the application

 via gradle
 - Execute command `./gradlew bootRun` in root directory